Ivanseven/FreeGameNotifier/README.md

 You may choose to either:

-- Include all games except for the specified platforms
+- ### Include All Games Except Specified Platforms

-  Excluding `xbox` platforms will exclude posts which only have the `xbox` platform.
+  By using a filter such as `xbox`, you will exclude posts that are only tagged with the `xbox` platform.

-  We include posts if they include other tags(Eg: `PC / Xbox`) to avoid missing out on updates.
-To exclude those posts as well, exclude all platforms in those posts.
+  However, posts that include other platforms (e.g., `PC / Xbox` ) will still be included to ensure you don't miss important updates.
+To completely exclude such posts, you’ll need to filter out all relevant platforms.

-- Exclude all games except for the specified platforms Including `steam` platform will only include posts if they have `steam` in their platforms title.
+- ### Exclude All Games Except Specified Platforms

+  Using a filter like `steam` will limit the notifications to only those posts that are tagged with the `steam` platform.

 # Credits